taylorhawks/globo-nonlinear-latent-factorization/README.md

 ### To-Do:
 - Hold off on KNN or ANN for now
-- Next step: generate user embeddings for training set
+- Next step: generate user embeddings for training set - model 3

 Skipping doc2vec process for now...